 As the name suggests, the installation consisted of 3,000 incredibly real-like river crabs piled up across a corner of a room.
 Ai Wei Wei titled the work He Xie, a homonym for harmony and a phrase used regularly by the government.
 He Xie, according to sources, also refers to a slang term that represents internet censorship2.

 Ai Wei used porcelain crabs to represent himself, an artist whose voice has been restricted by authorities and has been forced to remain uncomfortably in a space in which he does not belong, motionless and restful.
 In the installation, a single crab was placed on a skirting board to symbolize the Ai Weiwei who it appears had managed to reclaim his passport3 for an amazing chance to show his artworks outside China for the first time in years.

 About Ai Weiwei

 Ai Weiwei might be the most popular international artist of his time and the greatest Chinese advocate and campaigner of all time.
-This artist is also a famed architect; case in point, he played an instrumental role in helping to design the Beijing Olympic Stadium (the Bird’s Nest) alongside Herzog & de Meuron, the Swiss architects that were commissioned to design the project.
+This artist is also a famed architect; case in point, he played an instrumental role in helping to design the Beijing Olympic Stadium4 (the Bird’s Nest) alongside Herzog & de Meuron, the Swiss architects that were commissioned to design the project.